 - Senior Non-Commissioned Officer Ranks (E-7 through E-9)

-- Chief Master Sergeant of the Air Force (E-9S)
+- Chief Master Sergeant of the Space Force (E-9S)

 As of 2020 new members of the Space Force are not pulled in from the most junior ranks in and just out of Air Force basic training.
 Instead, they are recruited from airmen in the Air Force's space systems operations (1C6) career field.

 As of 2020, new members of the Space Force have attended and graduated from Air Force basic training as regular members of the Air Force.
-Like other airmen, most graduate basic military training with the rank of Airman Basic (E-1).
+After ascending into the Space Force they are known as Specialist, with an official designation of Specialist 1 (E-1).

 Typically, promotions to E-2 are automatic as long as the service's standards for performance and behavior are met.
 The only requirement for Air Force advancement is 6 months time in grade (TIG) and time in service (TIS).

-The rank of Airman brings with it the responsibility of adjusting to the way of military life, and becoming proficient in an Air Force occupational specialty.
-For future members of the Space Force, that means entering training for space systems operations (1C6) career field after graduation from Air Force basic training.
+The rank of Specialist 2 brings with it the responsibility of adjusting to the way of military life, and becoming proficient in their Space Force occupational specialty.
+For Space Force, that means entering training for space systems operations (1C6) career field after graduation from Air Force basic training.

-Airmen Basic must have at least 10 months time in grade before being promoted to Airman First Class.
+Specialist 2 guardians must have at least 10 months time in grade before being promoted to Specialist 3.
 In the Air Force, the average time in service before promotion to Airman First Class is 16 months.

-The rank of Senior Airman is a transition period from journeyman to Non-Commissioned Officer (NCO).
-Senior Airmen in the Space Force and Air Force are expected to conduct themselves in accordance with established standards, providing a positive influence and example for their subordinates and peers alike.
+The rank of Specialist 4 is a transition period from journeyman to Non-Commissioned Officer (NCO).
+Specialist 4 guardians in the Space Force and Senior Airmen in the Air Force are expected to conduct themselves in accordance with established standards, providing a positive influence and example for their subordinates and peers alike.
 Senior Airmen are to present the image of competence, integrity and pride.

 Space Force Ranks: Non-Commissioned Officer (NCO) (E-5 and E-6)